lymlin/ltmblog/content/home/experience.md

 * Research assistant in the cGAS research for multiple sclerosis project
 * Research assistant in the scRNA research for stroke project
-* Masters degree research project：Deep learning in marker investigation of stroke
+* Masters degree research project

 ---
 **Skills**